“If no preservatives are added in Zofla Natural Rose Water, then how could it last for 12 months??” Someone asked us.

-And the reason is, in our rose water steam distillation method, fresh Kannauj roses are packed into a still, steam rises through the petals, their cells burst open releasing plant compounds.
-When the steam is cooled and turns back into liquid, this water is enriched with these compounds including the particles of rose oil.
+And the reason is, in our rose water-steam distillation method, fresh Kannauj roses are packed into a still, steam rises through the petals, their cells burst open releasing plant compounds.
+When steam is cooled, turns back into liquid, this water is enriched with these compounds, including the particles of rose oil.

 Steam distillation is the reason for a long shelf life of rose water as it leaves all the impurities behind and only contains the goodness of rose.
 And it lasts long without any preservative and harmful chemicals.

-Also, over a period of time, natural rose water may contain some natural ‘sediment’ making it appear cloudy.
-This is made up of natural waxes / essential oil compounds that settle down in the distillate water and occurs even after fine filtration.
+Also, over some time, natural rose water may contain some natural sediment, making it appear cloudy.
+This is made up of natural waxes / essential oil compounds that settle down in the distillate water and occurs even after excellent filtration.
 It does not indicate any deterioration in quality.

-As Zofla Natural Rose Water is a 100% steam distilled product that’s why it can last more than 12 months, although we have only benchmarked it for 12 months only.
+As Zofla Natural Rose Water is a 100% steam distilled product, that’s why it can last more than 12 months, although we have only benchmarked it for 12 months.

 There is a big difference between rose water produced by distillation and rose waters prepared in a lab.
-Some rose waters are not distilled at all and have been created in a lab to mimic a distilled rose water.
+Some rose waters in the market are not even distilled at all.
+And have been created in labs to mimic distilled rose water.

 Think twice about the rose water that you are buying with lots of ingredients.
-Many ingredients are included not because they benefit your skin, but because they extend shelf life or lower the production cost.
+Many included elements are not because they benefit your skin, but because they extend shelf life or lower the production cost.